ebdrup/json-schema-benchmark/README.md

 ## `jassi` failed tests

-jassi did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-jassi did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 jassi failed the test &quot;invalid definition, invalid definition schema&quot;.
 Expected result: false but validator returned: true